walles/numbervaders/README.md

 * View controls by default so that we can pause the game easily, good for development.
 * Add a numeric keyboard
+* Fire away numbers when keys are pressed
+* Make maths assignments fall from the sky